 First launched in 2016, and running from January to March, the Soho café was made up of three floors of chocolatey heaven, including a ball pit and a menu of crème egg soldiers, toasties and cake.

-The fact that the pop-up is returning in 2017 means it’s more than just a stunt.
+The fact that the pop-up returned in 2017 and 2018 means it’s more than just a stunt.
 Cadbury seems to have stumbled on something that’s far too good not to repeat.

 Launched just in time for the release of the Ghostbusters movie, it involved a giant version of the Marshmallow Man greeting commuters in London’s Waterloo station.